MostAwesomeDude/darklight/docs/protocol.rst

 representation of the UTC day of the month plus 42, as the password.
 More tersely, with W as the Whirlpool HMAC, the challenge is W(password, (day of the month UTC + 42)).

+TTH
+---

+For file hashes, the Tiger Tree Hash is used.
+THEX-style TTHs are currently used, although other block sizes might be added later.